Magnus-SI/FYS4150/Project3/README.md

 then analyse data in results.py.
 In this script simply call functions of what you want to plot, then

 > python3 results.py

+To increase resolution of the different system, you have to change main.cpp.
+This is done by changing the variable Nt